 - Images – Only display the image thumbnails, and hide the quality control table.

 - Table/Histogram – Display the quality control table with the gel image and intensity histogram columns included.

 Potentially problematic items, issues or values are highlighted at various levels in the Quality control screen, through icons and color codes:

 - Pass – green – All looks correct, you can confidently proceed with your analysis.

-- Caution – yellow – Acceptable, but be careful, Melanie detected an issues that could weaken the quality of the analysis.
+- Caution – yellow – Acceptable, but be careful, Melanie detected an issue that could weaken the quality of the analysis.

 - Warning – red – Anomaly identified, Melanie detected an issue that will adversely affect the quality of the analysis.

 Click the More icon to display detailed information about the detected issue, how it could affect the analysis, and what you can do to solve it.